PaulSwarthout/pasChildThemes/readme.txt

 == Changelog ==
 = 1.1.3 =
 	When creating a child theme, the path to the child theme stylesheet was wrong in functions.php.
 I used dirname( __FILE__ ) . "/style.css", but this created a server rooted path not a URL path to the child theme's stylesheet.
 This is now fixed.

+	Updates to the readme.txt file.

 = 1.1.2 =
 	Discovered a non-unique "global" variable.
 Variables outside classes are global by their very nature.
 They must be unique across all of WordPress and any plugins or themes written or not yet written.
 This plugin prefixes all objects with global scope with the prefix "pas_cth_".
 The $pluginDirectory variable in pasChildThemes.php needed to be renamed to $pas_cth_pluginDirectory.

 = 1.1.1 =
 	Version 1\.1 was missing some files.
 This caused the plugin to crash when activated.